HamzaaAkmal/Al-Hudud/README.md

-n the digital age, easy access to inappropriate and forbidden (haram) content has become a serious problem for individuals and society, especially for the Muslim community that aims to uphold Islamic values.
+In the digital age, easy access to inappropriate and forbidden (haram) content has become a serious problem for individuals and society, especially for the Muslim community that aims to uphold Islamic values.
 Existing digital filtering tools are often insufficient or do not provide complete guidance from an Islamic perspective.